Stephen-O-Donovan/Careless-Response-Detection-Site/Readme.md

 * Bayesian Additive Regression Trees (BART)

 For each model type, models were built based on one of three survey types (human generated, computer generated, and a mixture of both) and rate of expected careless responses (5, 10, 15 and 20%) for a total of 72 models.
 Each were then pickled and saved.
-The file model_generator.ipynb contains all the code used to do this
+The folder careless detection model generator contains all the code, including a library to generate objects and unit testing code

 ### Building a backend framework